alensiljak/gnucash-portfolio/README.md

 Initially, [MoneyManagerEx for Android](http://android.moneymanagerex.org/) will be used to download the current currency exchange rates and prices for securities.
 This provides .csv files with the latest prices.
 Effectively, this is used instead of Finance::Quote library.

+## Running

+In order to run the scripts, copy `settings.json.template` into `settings.json` and customize the settings by editing the file.

 ## To Do

+- download currency exchange rates
 - import .csv exchange rates into GnuCash file
 - import .csv security prices into GnuCash file
 - display currency pair chart over selected period (report?)